 What Is the Fort Washington Flexible Income Strategy?

-The Flexible Income strategy is a multi-asset fixed income strategy that seeks to produce a high level of current income with capital protection through investing primarily in public and private fixed income, with a modest allocation to public equity.
+The Flexible Income strategy is a multi-sector fixed income strategy that seeks to produce a high level of current income and total return with a focus on capital protection through investing primarily in public fixed income securities.
 The strategy focuses on flexible sector diversification and high conviction security selection, resulting in attractive risk adjusted returns via multiple sources of yield and alpha.

 What Differentiates Flexible Income From Other Multi-Asset Fixed Income Strategies?

 Premium Yield.
-Flexible Income has a top quintile yield relative to its peers, and the yield is well above traditional fixed income strategies (typically 2% over the Bloomberg Barclays US Aggregate).2
+Flexible Income has a top quintile yield relative to its peers, and the yield is well above traditional fixed income strategies (typically 2% over the Bloomberg Barclays US Aggregate).3

 High Conviction Security Selection.
 Bottom-up security selection in fixed income has proven to be a reliable source of alpha.
-Flexible Income is a portfolio of 75 – 150 securities, focusing on the best ideas of our investment teams.
+Flexible Income is a portfolio of typically 125 – 175 issuers, focusing on the best ideas of our investment teams.

 Sector Diversification.
 Non-traditional fixed income strategies often have large concentrations in a single sector, such as high yield or preferred securities.
 Flexible Income is broadly diversified by sector, resulting in multiple sources of return.